ConnectyCube/connectycube-flutter-samples/p2p_call_sample/README.md

 The app will automatically run on a selected iOS device or simulator.

 ### Run on macOS
-- Run command from the Terminal `flutter run -d macos`;
+- Run command from the Terminal `flutter run -d macos`
 ### Run on Windows
-- Run command from the Terminal `flutter run -d windows`;
+- Run command from the Terminal `flutter run -d windows`
 ### Run on Web
-- Run command from the Terminal `flutter run -d chrome`;
+- Run command from the Terminal `flutter run -d chrome`
 ### Run on Linux
-- Run command from the Terminal `flutter run -d linux`;
+- Run command from the Terminal `flutter run -d linux`

 ## Receiving calls on the mobile platforms